Ethiopian nationalism: History

-The origin of the concept of an Ethiopian nation formed by Ethiopian nationalists is believed to have begun with the Aksumite Kingdom in the 4th century A.D.
-The Aksumite Kingdom was a predominantly Christian state that at the height of its power controlled the northern Ethiopian Highlands, Eritrea, and the coastal regions of Southern Arabia.
+The origin of the concept of an Ethiopian nation formed by Ethiopian nationalists began with the Aksumite Kingdom in the 4th century A.D.
+The Aksum was a predominantly Christian state that at the height of its power controlled the northern Ethiopian Highlands, Eritrea, and the coastal regions of Southern Arabia.
 The Aksumite Kingdom was responsible for the development of the religious movement that became the Ethiopian Orthodox Tewahedo Church.
 However, the expansion of Islam in the 7th century caused Aksumite Kingdom to decline.
 Most of the lowland populations converted to Islam, while the highland people remained Christian.
 Since the Aksumite people were divided between the Christian highlanders and Islamic lowlanders, religious and tribal tensions and rivalries between the people intensified.
 The Aksumite society morphed into a loose confederation of city-states that maintained the language of Aksum.

 The establishment of modern Ethiopia was mainly led by Amhara emperors Tewodros II of Gondar and Menelik II of Shewa.
 Tewodros governed from 1855 to 1868 and was followed by Yohannes IV, who was from Tigray and was emperor from 1869 to 1889.
 He managed to expand his authority into Eritrea.
 Yohannes was followed by Menelik, who governed from 1889 to 1913 and repelled the Italian invasion of 1896.

 Ethiopia, unlike the rest of Africa, had never been colonized in the Scramble for Africa.
 The country was accepted as the first independent African-governed state at the League of Nations in 1922.
 Ethiopia was occupied by Italy after the Second Italo-Ethiopian War but was liberated by the Allies during World War II.

 After the Second World War, Ethiopia annexed Eritrea.
 However, ethnic tensions peaked between the Amhara and the Eritrean, Oromo, Somali, and Tigray peoples, each of whom had formed separatist movements dedicated to leaving Amhara-dominated Ethiopia.
 After the overthrow of the Ethiopian monarchy by the Derg military junta, the country became aligned with the Soviet Union and Cuba after the United States failed to support it in its military struggle with Somali separatists in the Ogaden region.
-After the end of the military government in Ethiopia in 1993, Eritrea separated from Ethiopia.
+After the downfall of the PDRE government in 1991, Eritrea separated from Ethiopia.